 I bundled up and walked out of the hotel onto the Dufferin Terrace above the river and the lower town.
 Clear at last, the sky dazzled with stars while a full moon lit up the snowy rooftops and the gleaming, ice-filled river.
 Like mirages in the moonlight, a row of massive black cannons flanked a frosty statue of Samuel de Champlain, the French explorer who founded the original settlement here in 1608.

-I retreated inside to the St. Laurent Bar, where Winston Churchill, they say, once tippled.
+I retreated inside to 1608 Bar, a drinking (and cheese-tasting) establishment where Winston Churchill, they say, once tippled.
 The bartender convinced me to try a “caribou”, a traditional wintertime concoction of whiskey, red wine and maple syrup.
 He claimed that the early Huron Indians in these parts drank blood from their caribou kills, and the first settlers added wine to the blood to make the fortifying drink more palatable.

 Guided Tours of Quebec City